3. Meet Paige

 "If the answer is yes, then blink slowly instead of nodding or answering with words."

-He continued, "I'm the protagonist, and you are the villain...
-So you told me all this all despite getting punished because I'll retaliate against you at a later point in the story?"
+"I'm the protagonist, and you are the villain… So you revealed all this despite the punishment because I'll retaliate against you at a later point in the story?"

 He was in a jogging suit himself and had finally showered.
-The boy in front of her was like a different person.
+The boy in front of her looked like a different person.

 "You won't tell me who they are because you need my assistance?"
-He slowly carried on, sure of it.
+He continued, certain of it.

-"J-J-Jane W-W-Walker and Ter-r-rence Walker.
-Rosemary Street, 95 in M-City, District 9."
-Again the sweating and twitching, as she curled up on the couch.
+"J-J-Jane W-W-Walker and Ter-r-rence Walker, Rosemary Street, 95 in M-City, District 9."
+Again came the sweating and twitching as she curled up on the couch.

-"You had a good card in your hands.
+"You had a good card in your hand.
 Why tell me?
 Now I can find them and leave you and your mission behind.
-I don't think you won't get punished for that."
-He asked in real curiosity.
+I doubt you won't get punished for that," he asked, genuinely curious.

 "I will never deceive you.
 I want to form a team and go through the storyline together.
-I can help you until you are recognized back in your family, and you will get the female lead.
-I want one thing from you.
-When we finished this transaction, please don't..."
-After thinking of the ending of the Paige in the book, her blank face twitched even without electric shock from the system.
+I can help you until you are recognized by your family again, and you will get the female lead.
+I want one thing from you: when we finish this transaction, please don't..."
+After contemplating the ending of Paige in the book, her blank face twitched even without an electric shock from the system.

-"Is what I'll do to you this bad?"
-He asked with interest only to get a numb nod from her back.
+"Is what I'll do to you this bad?" he asked with interest, only to receive a numb nod in response.

-Coming back to her baiting him with "The female lead....." he slowly spoke it out in contemplation.
+Returning to her baiting him with "the female lead," he slowly spoke it out in contemplation.

-To be honest, he couldn't be more disinterested.
+To be honest, he couldn't be less interested.